Background reading:

 SAFEs are effectively convertible notes without a maturity date; a structure invented by Y Combinator in Silicon Valley.
 They also convert into equity in the future, but there is no “deadline” of a maturity date, which is much more company favorable, and investor unfavorable.

-recent survey of seed financing structures reveals that in California, where the volume / density of seed investment is magnitudes higher than the rest of the country, and competition among seed investors is dramatically higher, SAFEs are well on their way to becoming a dominant seed round instrument.
+A recent survey of seed financing structures reveals that in California, where the volume / density of seed investment is magnitudes higher than the rest of the country, and competition among seed investors is dramatically higher, SAFEs are well on their way to becoming a dominant seed round instrument.

 A key takeaway from that survey, and which I’ve emphasized several times before, is that entrepreneurs in Massachusetts, Colorado, Texas, and other ecosystems should be very careful to not assume that market conditions in their local ecosystems parallel Silicon Valley.
 Among convertible security seed rounds, convertible notes are far more preferred by seed investors here than SAFEs.